Nickelodeon (Croatian TV channel)

 Nickelodeon is a Croatian cable and digital satellite television network dedicated to children.
 It was launched in December 2011.
 The channel broadcasts 24 hours a day.
 All animated and live-action shows are dubbed into Croatian.
 Dubs are made by NET studio.
 The channel is served by the Pan-European feed.

 Dubs

 The channel is completely Animated series and films dubbed into Croatian.
-The dubs are made by NET studio.
+The dubs are made by NET studio after the studio shutdown after Croatian version delayed.

 Programming Blocks

 Weekend Awesomeness

 This programming block starts every Sunday at 5:00PM sati and airs special episodes and nickelodeon movies.